MELANOMA

 Full body protection

-Protect any part of the body that is not covered with UV protective clothing.
-Use a broad spectrum UVA/UVB sunscreen with a minimum SPF of 30-45.
+Protect any part of the body that is not covered with UV-protective clothing.
+Use a broad-spectrum UVA/UVB sunscreen with an SPF of 30-45, and reapply as directed.

 Develop sun-safe habits